Korey Lee Preview, Player Props: White Sox vs. Royals

 Korey Lee At The Plate

-- Lee produced a hit in one of eight games so far this season.
+- Lee produced a hit in one of nine games so far this year.

-- In eight games played this season, he has not hit a home run.
+- In nine games played this year, he has not gone deep.

 - Lee has not driven in a run this year.